ZordoC/py_bank/README.md

 The application is separated in a python package `py_bank` that contains logic used by the `api` .
 This way you don't need to fire up the API everytime you want to test your application.
 The API is only used as a wrapper for all the services that do the heavy work.

+You can install it as a package (without the flask api)

+	make install

+And create a dist file:

+	make dist

+Or build:

+	make build

-Also the way I structure modules is very inspired in SKlearn design a module: https://github.com/scikit-learn/scikit-learn/tree/main/sklearn/compose
+The way I structure modules is very inspired in SKlearn design a module: https://github.com/scikit-learn/scikit-learn/tree/main/sklearn/compose

 I basically pre-append with `_` all files in a module and consider them privately.
 If i need any asset I expose it from the `__init__.py` ,